ivanpobeguts/Archiver/README.md

 # Archiver
-Archiver can ZIP and unZIP your files fast
+Archiver can ZIP and unZIP your files quickly.